 Bill Clark/CQ-Roll Call, Inc via Getty Images

-Rep. Tim Walberg (R-MI) speaks during the House Republicans' news conference on on the EPA rule on EV production in the Capitol on Wednesday, December 6, 2023.
+Rep. Tim Walberg (R-MI) speaks during the House Republicans' news conference in the Capitol on Wednesday, Dec.
+6, 2023.

 Rep. Tim Walberg (R-MI), the new chair of the House Committee on Education and the Workforce, blasted the Biden administration’s Department of Education for a series of recent settlement agreements with colleges and universities over antisemitism complaints — and suggested that the incoming Trump administration should seek to alter those agreements.